ymzuiku/gojest/README_it.md

 # gojest/it

-If you need log red path, you can use `gojest/it`, it package from `testify/assert`
+If you need fail now in every assert, you can use `gojest/it`, it package from `testify/assert`

 1. First get pkg in your mod: